deoluoyinlola/microservices-demo/README.md

   ![helmfile_result](docs/helmfile_result.png)
   - Check with kubectl if all the pods are created, running with ```kubectl get pod```
   ![check_with_kubectl](docs/check_with_kubectl.png)
+  - Then check the application on the browser through frontend service which serve as entry point
+  - By runnning ```kubectl get svc``` to get the address expose externally.
+Remember I use NodePort as serviceType.
+  - Copy and paste the address on the browser.
+It should display similar image below if all things went well

 ![online_boutique-landing](docs/boutique-app-1.png)
 ![online_boutique-2](docs/boutique-app-2.png)

 ## Lesson Learnt
+  - Helm makes managing microservices more ease, smooth and time-saving
+  - One will appreciate helm better if you had previously creating multiple deployment manifest for kubernetes cluster manually
+  - Alternative to helm is carvel ytt, more of programmatic approach to packaging and managing microservices
+  - There is no one-fit-all kind of solution to problems.
+It just use case understanding